 The gloss-coated stocks reward users with some protection to wear and moisture.
 It also gives a beautiful shine.
 Glossy stocks also have a hand in lending an extra bit of sharpness and contrast to the visual design of your business card.
 They are perfect for those who love a business card with a modern appearance.
 You can get a gloss finish in thick or thin stock.

 Similar to gloss stocks, matte business card stocks are also coated for protection purposes.
 But in the other sense, they are far less reflective when compared to gloss-finished stocks.
 With matte-finished stocks, colors appear more subdued but also remain solid without the “washed out” look common on most inferior business cards.
 This also makes them an excellent option for easy reading.
-Although, they also feel a tad bit less slick, and offers a pleasant texture.
+Although, they also feel a tad bit less slick, and offer a pleasant texture.
 They are also high on classic designs and have a nice feel.
 But some protection is required

 UV / High Gloss coated stocks offer more contrast, shine, and vibrancy.
 It is best if your business card will contain a photo.
 Reason being that it will best bring out all the finer details.
 It is also an excellent choice for business cards with designs that should stand out dramatically.
 UV / High Gloss finishes are available in 12 pt. cardstock high gloss and 12 pt.
 High Gloss (UV) Front.